 Amidst our modern culture in which we are so often focussed on ourselves, the Scriptures begin, and resound, with a simple declaration.
 Our world has a Creator.
 Our lives, our existence, our presence in this world have not happened by chance.
 We are here because there is a God who has created us.
 He is our maker, sustainer, and provider1.
-Most wonderful of all, the Bible tells us, this God who has made us has fully revealed himself – in Creation, in the history of the people of Israel, and supremely, in the person, life, death and resurrection of His Son Jesus Christ2.
+Most wonderful of all, the Bible tells us, this God who has made us has revealed himself – in Creation, in the history of the people of Israel, and now, fully, in the person, life, death and resurrection of His Son Jesus Christ2.
 He is eternal, all-knowing, all-powerful, holy, loving and just.3

 (1. See Gen 1.1, Ps 62:5-6, and Phil 4:19; 2.
 See Heb 1:1-3 3.
 See Heb 4:13, Jer 32:17, 1 Pet 1:15-16, Isa 30:18, I John 4:8, and James 1:17; 2.
 See Heb 1:1-3)

 “See what great love the Father has lavished on us, that we should be called children of God!”
 1 John 3.1